On This Day April 28

 1968 – The first rock musical, “Hair,” opens at New York’s Biltmore Theater, featuring the songs “Aquarius/Let the Sunshine In,” “Good Morning Starshine” and the title track.
 More than 1,700 performances are given by the time it closes in the summer of 1972.

 1945 – Italy’s deposed former dictator, Benito Mussolini (a.k.a.
 “Il Duce”), and his mistress, Clara Petacci, are shot by Italian partisans who had captured the couple as they attempted to flee to Switzerland.

-1967 – Boxing champion Muhammad Ali refuses to be inducted into the U.S. Army and is immediately stripped of his world heavyweight title.
+1967 – Boxing champion Muhammad Ali refuses induction into the U.S. Army to serve in the Vietnam War.
+He is immediately stripped of his world heavyweight title.
 Ali, a Muslim, cites religious reasons for his decision to forgo military service.

 2004 – Comcast, America’s largest cable operator, abandons a $54 billion hostile takeover bid for the Walt Disney Company in the face of faltering stock prices and Disney’s continued refusal to entertain the proposal.